CPS-IT/handlebars-components/README.md

 * [Configuration service](Documentation/Services/ConfigurationService.md)
 * [Menu service](Documentation/Services/MenuService.md)

+## Configuration

+Several features can be enabled or disabled via extension configuration.
+This includes f.e. helpers and template resolvers.
+All features behind such feature toggles are enabled by default.

 ## License

 This project is licensed under [GNU General Public License 2.0 (or later)](LICENSE.md).